BoiseState/CS354-resources/andre/projects/p5/README.md

 ## Running the program

-    Please provide information on how to execute the function you wrote.
+    Please provide information on running the program

 ## General Reflection